srobo/astoria/docs/development.rst

 - GNU Make
 - poetry_
 - Optionally: Udisks2, Udiskie and DBus for astdiskd
 - Optionally: Mosquitto MQTT broker, although a public broker can also be used.
+A local broker is required for tests.

 Now clone the repository from GitHub_ into a folder on your local machine.